MelonKony/millmint/content/utopia/landscape/boroughs/pharos.md

 Pharos as a municipality is dominated by the [Vekllei World Jetport](#vekllei-world-jetport), its foreign employees, and the massive state-backed companies that own Vekllei's aerospace infrastructure (including [Vekllei Aerospatiale](vekllei-aerospatiale-sa) and [Future Fission](#future-fission-sqm)).
 Although the neighbourhood includes suburbs on its periphery, particularly towards the beaches of [Uclo](#uclo), most of the municipal area is dominated by the Jetport, its dependent companies and organisations, and the production of aircraft and aviation fuel.
 Freight trains run almost continuously through Pharos, bringing fuel and test aircraft from all over Vekllei.

 ### Sandeyri

+Sandeyri is a quiet municipality best known for its fruit orchards and hydroponic greenhouses, which supply the surrounding area with fresh fruit year-round.
+It is located just north of [Faro](#faro), along a stretch of coast called South West Cape.
+It was spared from damage in the war, and so is a great showcase of pre-war Southern Vekllei coastal architecture, including traditional minarets used religiously in [Upen](/utopia/culture/religion).
+It is also the site of the Pharos Technical School, a technical university with strong industry connections to the aerospace industry in its neighbouring municipalities.

 ### Uclo